-Transfer students with at least 24 non-remedial credit hours must meet CAGS requirement of at least a 2.50 GPA in order to be admitted to the College.
+Transfer students with at least 24 non-remedial credit hours must meet CAGS requirement of at least a 2.50 GPA to be assured direct admission to the College.
 Upon admission to the College, initial advising for transfer students is done at the College level.
 During their first semester at OU, transfer students will be assigned an academic advisor (Section 6.1.3).